timobermeier/timobermeier.github.io/index.md

-I'm a Post-Doc Fellow at the IFS.
+I'm a Post-Doc Fellow at the Institute for Fiscal Studies.
 I completed the Ph.D. in Economics at the University of Mannheim in 2019.
 My research interests are in Public Economics, Macroeconomics and Labor Economics - in particular, topics related to family behavior, unemployment and inequality.

 Click [here](https://drive.google.com/open?id=1gXTh2PX1OS1Zb7RrJopb9-L04hUD6mT3) for my CV.